AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 - replace_section_start: The start time of the lyrics corresponding to `lyric` on the timeline.
 - replace_section_end: The end time of the lyrics corresponding to `lyric` on the timeline.

-For example, if the ID of the originally generated song is: ade7241b-0357-4a5e-9b3d-4ec4f4b3a0c0, then you can set the parameters as follows:
+For example, if the ID of the previously generated song is: ade7241b-0357-4a5e-9b3d-4ec4f4b3a0c0, then you can set the parameters as follows:

 ```json
 {